kyl3song/kyl3song.github.io/_posts/DFIR/2022-07-04-Phone Scam Series VoIP Gateway Forensics.md

 ## Phone Scam

 **Phone scam crime** is one of the top of financial crimes in South Korea.
 It causes cost damages of over $500M per year.
 Scammers have figured out countless ways to cheat you out of your money over the phone.
 They pretend to be law enforcement, banks or any other financial agencies, saying there’s been illegal activities on your account so they need to wire the deposit to safer account.
-Not to mention some unknown telemarketer advise you to change a loan with lower interes rates.
+Not to mention some unknown telemarketer advise you to change a loan with lower interest rates.

 Unfortunately, VoIP Gateways are part of the crime.
 The device can be used to manipulate the calling number, so to make higher chance to deceive people to take their money, even life savings.